namusyaka/gammo/README.md

 ## DOM Tree Traversal

-Currently, XPath 1.0 is the only way for traversing DOM tree built by Gammo.
+CSS selector and XPath-1.0 are the way for traversing DOM tree built by Gammo.
-CSS selector support is also planned but not having any ETA.

 ### XPath 1.0 (experimental)